Mining With Windows 10

 Media Creation Tool is for creating an image file of Windows 10 right on a USB stick.
 It will be just like a fresh install, but since we are not using a license key it will state that ‘Windows is not activated‘.
-You can ignore that warning and it will not hinder with your performance.
+You can ignore that warning and it will not hinder your performance.

-If you downloaded the Windows image file that is pre-tweaked, You will want to write the image to the USB stick using the Rufus, else if you used Media Creation Tool then you can proceed by picking the right USB and then starting the image writing process.
+If you downloaded the Windows image file that is pre-tweaked, You will want to write the image to the USB stick using the Rufus, else if you use Media Creation Tool then you can proceed by picking the right USB and then starting the image writing process.
 [Make sure to pick the right USB drive for both scenarios so you don’t risk losing your personal data]

 Click here for a tutorial that explains how to use Rufus.

-Now plug in the USB stick into your Mining Rig and boot through the USB to install Windows 10.
+Now plug the USB stick into your Mining Rig and boot through the USB to install Windows 10.
 To learn more about booting for the first time, make sure to read our original tutorial ‘How to setup a Mining Rig‘ for more details.

 Click here for a tutorial that explains how to boot through a USB.